-Cambridge International works to avoid direct or indirect discrimination in our syllabuses and assessment materials.
-We aim to maximise inclusivity for candidates of all national, cultural or social backgrounds and with other protected characteristics.
-In addition, the language and layout used are designed to make our materials as accessible as possible.
-This gives all learners the opportunity, as fairly as possible, to demonstrate their knowledge, skills and understanding and helps to minimise the requirement to make reasonable adjustments during the assessment process.
+At Cambridge International, we work to avoid direct or indirect discrimination in our syllabuses and assessment materials.
+We aim to maximise inclusivity for candidates of all national, cultural or social backgrounds and candidates with protected characteristics, which include special educational needs and disability, religion and belief, and characteristics related to gender and identity.
+We also aim to make our materials as accessible as possible by using accessible language and applying accessible design principles.
+This gives all candidates the fairest possible opportunity to demonstrate their knowledge, skills and understanding and helps to minimise the requirement to make reasonable adjustments during the assessment process.